 DISTRIBUTION: This albatross can be found over the north half of the Pacific Ocean.
-However, the vast majority of them live on Laysan and Midway islands.
+Indigenous to Hawaii.
+The vast majority lives on Laysan and Midway islands.
 There is also a small colony at Kaena Point on Oahu and the birds there are relatively approachable, although visitors are restricted to specific paths.

 CONSERVATION: The Laysan albatross is considered as near threatened by the IUCN, due to longline fishing, plastic pollution in the ocean, and also lead poisoning at Midway Atoll.
 (More information can be found here.)
 The Laysan albatross used to be hunted in the hundreds of thousands for its feathers.

 Since it nests on the ground, the eggs and chicks are very vulnerable wherever there are mammals such as cats, dogs, rats, and mongoose.
 Conservation efforts have been made to protect them from those predators.

 One successful example is the expensive – and extensive – fence built at Kaena Point on Oahu, surrounding the Kaena Point Coastal Reserve.
 The fence prevents those predators from accessing the site.
 Visitors have to go through two gates separated by a cage, at the two entrances, one from the North Shore and the other from the West Side.